bugfishtm/Bugfish-Dolibarr-Module/README.md

 The following areas are intercepted: facture bank_account facture_fourn commande propal user societe product orderpicking expedition supplier_proposal commande_fournisseur fichinter [These are the $ref] - Changes to the respective areas can be viewed under Utilities - xFramework - Process logs if you have the respective rights.
 The following fields are ignored: tms rowid Fields are marked with the following prefix for functions: mn [main table] xt [extrafield]

 ## Issues
-If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu/forum !
+If you encounter issues or have questions using this software, do not hesitate write us at our Forum on www.bugfish.eu/forum!
+Besides that you can always request help at request@bugfish.eu!

 ## License
 For License Informations see License.md inside directories!
+This software is licensed with MIT License!
+The dolibarr Module may underlie other licensing restrictings, as it is a module extension of dolibarr itself and uses dolibarrs framework to exist.